Core Faculty: Mikael Sonne, Jan Tønnesvang & James Hammink

 James' homepage: James Hammink

 In Nov.
-2017 the network will be established as an official network in the Danish Psychological Association.
+2017 the network has been founded as an official network in the Danish Psychological Association.

 The IGP centre